carnager/clerk/README.md

 For arch linux there is a package in [AUR](https://aur.archlinux.org/packages/clerk-git/)

+# Important

+clerk is heavily depending on a well structured database.
+All your files need these tags in order for clerk to work as intended:
+* albumartist
+* artist
+* date
+* album
+* tracknumber
+* title

 #### A word on album ratings
 mpd's sticker database is very limited and only allows stickers to be associated with files.
 Originally it was planned to extend stickers for other types too